nazar-pc/webtorrent-dht/bep.rst

 Abstract
 ========

-This document describes an alternative flavor of the BitTorrent DHT that can be used on only in standalone apps, but also in modern web browsers.
+This document describes an alternative flavor of the BitTorrent DHT that can be used not only in standalone apps, but also in modern web browsers.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and